open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-instrumentation/README.md

 ## Limitations

-Instrumentations for external modules (e.g. express, mongodb,...) hook the `require` call.
+Instrumentations for external modules (e.g. express, mongodb,...) hooks the `require` call.
 Therefore following conditions need to be met that this mechanism can work:

 * `require` is used.
 ECMA script modules (using `import`) is not supported as of now
 * Instrumentations are registered **before** the module to instrument is `require`ed